lcdsmao/update-branch/README.md

           token: ${{ secrets.GITHUB_TOKEN }}
           # Require at least 2 approves
           approvedCount: 2
+          # One of MERGE, SQUASH, REBASE
+          autoMergeMethod: MERGE
           # The number of the issue that used to record status
           recordIssueNumber: 2568
           # Require this status checks success
           statusChecks: |
             build_pr
             WIP